 A luxury residential development in London required a high quality sliding glass door system to be used as part of the façade material for the luxury flats they were creating.

-Down into the basement spaces minimal windows surrounded a deep light well that drew light into the sub ground level living spaces.
-With integrated balustrades within each opening the basement flats were still able to draw in large amounts of natural light as well as natural ventilation all with a minimal and modern glass façade design.
+Down into the basement spaces, Keller minimal windows surrounded a deep light well that drew light into the sub ground level living spaces.
+With integrated balustrades within each opening, the basement flats were still able to draw in large amounts of natural light as well as natural ventilation all with a minimal and modern glass façade design.

 You can see more images of this residential development at our project gallery.